Biraj-P/Smartventory/README.md

 # 1.0
--Basic Frontend for data visualization
+- Basic Frontend for data visualization

--Other spring boot backend features
+- Other spring boot backend features

--Adding in-memory h2 database and spring cache for development
+- Adding in-memory h2 database and spring cache for development